guymargalit/soft-robot/README.md

 Soft Robot
 ===============

-This repository contains a Arduino code that will control an air pump and solenoid valve used to control a soft robot actuator.
+This repository contains Arduino code that will control an air pump and solenoid valve used to control a soft robot actuator.